braille-systems/learnbraille_ios/CONTRIBUTING.md

 - If you still need to make a long description to your commit message, use *additional description* provided by git GUI clients or use a separating line inside `-m` message, if you use git from your terminal

+- Use **JIRA Integration** rules described in the section below

-Good commit example: `Fix blinking screen bug`
+Good commit example: `BRAILLE-X Fix blinking screen bug`

 ### JIRA Integration